 - over-the-counter painkillers – such as paracetamol and ibuprofen

-- stronger painkillers available on prescription – such as amitriptyline, gabapentin and pregabalin
+- medicines for nerve pain – such as amitriptyline, gabapentin and pregabalin

-- tolterodine, solifenacin or mirabegron – these help relax the bladder muscles
+- tolterodine, solifenacin or mirabegron – these can reduce the urgency to pee

-- cimetidine – a prescription medicine that may help by blocking the effect of a substance called histamine on cells in the bladder
+- a prescription medicine that may help by blocking the effect of a substance called histamine in the bladder

 Some medicines can also be passed directly into the bladder using a thin tube called a catheter.

-These are known as intravesical medications or bladder instillations.
+These are known as intravesical medicines or bladder instillations.

 Supportive therapies and treatments

-- psychological therapy – to help you cope with your symptoms and their impact on your life
+- talking therapies and counselling – to help you cope with your symptoms and their impact on your life

 - transcutaneous electrical nerve stimulation (TENS) – where a small battery-operated device is used to relieve pain by sending electrical impulses into your body